yuriploc/standupbot-open-source/README.md

 ### Slack Setup:
   * Create a new Bot in Slack if you don't have one
     * Visit `https://your-team.slack.com/services/new/bot`
-  * Add your Bot to the Slack Channel
+  * Invite the Bot you created to all Slack Channels you want to use
     * `/invite @your_bot`
   * Add a slash command integration (It allows to start the Standup typing /standup in Slack)
     * Visit `https://your-team.slack.com/services/new/slash-commands`